LoganDickson/a3-technology/content/Summer Technology Plan/Wall Cleanup at  Starr Elementary.md

 # Objective

-> [!TIP] Remove everything we don't need (old technology) off the wall's of 3rd and 4th Grade Classrooms (main hall) at Starr Elementary to prepare for paint this Summer.
+Remove everything (old technology) we don't need  off the wall's of 3rd and 4th Grade Classrooms (main hall) at Starr Elementary to prepare for updates this summer.

 ## Why It's Necessary